-Rejuvenate or relegate?
+Rejuvenate or be relegated?
 Team performance and the new manager.
-Lessons from football.17th Apr, 2013
+Lessons from football.

-So, it’s that time again.
-As we approach the climax of the football season there are eight clubs looking nervously over their shoulders, as they become entangled in the relegation dogfight.
+Every year as we approach the climax of the football season there are often six to eight clubs looking nervously over their shoulders, as they become entangled in the relegation dogfight.
 Success means essential financial investment and currency in the war for footballing talent.
 Failure is unthinkable.

 Teams may perform poorly during the season, going through long spells without a win, and not giving the best they can.
 It often happens that club leaders, unsatisfied with the performance of their team and fearful of relegation appoint a new manager in a bid to turn their season around.